Alibesharat/Customers-microservice/Readme.md

 > **Note:** Enusre  your **Docker**  is Update To Date .

->*Run the following command to setup whole Applications and dependencies*
+>*Run the following command to setup whole Applications and dependencies (Run in the folder where the Docker-compose file is located)*

     docker-compose up